-One Guarantee will undertake a minimum of 5 inspections per housing unit, however both One Guarantee and Insurers reserve the right to increase the number of inspections if required.
-Below are the standard key stages One Guarantee undertake as part of the inspection process:
+One Guarantee will undertake a minimum of 5 inspections per housing unit.
+However, both One Guarantee and insurers reserve the right to increase the number of inspections if required.
+Below are the standard key stages One Guarantee undertakes as part of the inspection process:

 - Inspection 1: Site Preparation/Foundations